Skip to main content

 Can percentage change be negative?

 Yes.
 A negative result indicates a percentage decrease.
+The calculator will clearly label whether the change is an increase or a decrease.

 What if the original value is zero?